emacs-mirror/emacs/mps/manual/source/topic/root.rst

     ``closure`` is an arbitrary pointer that will be passed to ``scan_area`` and intended to point to any parameters it needs.
+    Ensure anything it points to exists as long as the root exists.

     Returns :c:macro:`MPS_RES_OK` if the root was registered successfully, :c:macro:`MPS_RES_MEMORY` if the new root